Robert Henry Caverly: Early life

 Born in Cincinnati, Ohio in 1954, he received his Ph.D. degree in electrical engineering from The Johns Hopkins University in 1983. and a M.S.E.E and B.S.E.E degrees from the North Carolina State University in 1978 and 1976, respectively.
 He is the older son of Janet and Robert H Caverly and grew up in Greensboro and Fayetteville, NC.
 He has one sibling, a sister, Janet (Anne).
 He was first introduced to electronics by fixing the family televisions and by also received a small commercial shortwave receiver for a Christmas present.
 He was intrigued by the idea of hearing stations from all over the world, and eventually built a vacuum-tube shortwave receiver and obtained his amateur radio license in 1970, and eventually obtained his Extra Class license (WB4PWZ), which he still holds and is still active.
 He graduated from Reid Ross High School in Fayetteville, NC in 1972.
-He married Margery (née Miller) Caverly (Maggie) in 1979, and they have two sons, Robert William Caverly (married to Sarah) and Matthew Tucker Caverly (married to Dr. Jennifer Preston).
+He married Margery (née Miller) Caverly (Maggie) in 1979, and they have two sons, Robert William Caverly (married to Sarah Hartmann) and Matthew Tucker Caverly (married to Dr. Jennifer Preston).